radius-project/radius/docs/contributing/contributing-code/contributing-code-tests/functional-tests/functional-test-guidelines.md

 **Any major behavior of Radius should be tested.**

-As discussed earlier, we want to cover most testing through unit tests.
+We want to cover most testing through unit tests.
 However, there are features that crosscut multiple resources and components (i.e. Recipes is a feature that extends to multiple resources) that are hard to cover with unit tests.
 These types of behaviors should be covered in functional tests.

 It’s important to analyze the nature of the work being done to determine if a functional test is needed.
 This is largely up to the discretion of the developers to decide, but if any of these apply to the work that is being done, a functional test may be needed: